rolfisub/ts-game-engine/README.md

-#Typescript Game Engine #
+# Typescript Game Engine #
 This project is a basic game engine written in typescript, it uses canvas for rendering images and it has very basic functionality.

-The engine code is designed so that we can expand on the built in functionality, but provides the basics for rendering and managing a small to medium size game.
+The engine code is designed so that we can expand on the built in functionality, but provides the basics for rendering and managing a small size game.

 ## API Docs: ##